 - In a large skillet, heat oil and butter over medium heat.

 - Add mushrooms, garlic, thyme and season with a pinch each of salt and pepper.
 Sauté for about 5 minutes until mushrooms have released liquid and are browned.

 - Stir in quinoa and broth and bring to a boil.

-To make this recipe vegan, omit the butter and Parmesan and use vegetable broth (not chicken broth).
+- To make this recipe vegan, simply omit the butter and Parmesan cheese.

 © Everyday Easy Eats.
 All photos and content are copyright protected.
 Please do not use any of my recipes, text or images without prior permission.

 Interested in starting your own blog?
 Check out my step-by-step guide for setting up your blog today!